DFIRScience/dfir.science/_posts/2020-12-08-Magnet-CTF-Week-9-digging-through-memory.md

 001d3450: 2231 352e 302e 302e 3022 2f3e 0d0a 093c  "15.0.0.0"/>...<
 ```

-Version=15.0.0.0 but they has for the whole version number.
+Version=15.0.0.0 but they ask for the whole version number.
 Trying 15, and **BING!** Success.

 > Q6: What is the virtual memory address offset where the password string is located in the memory image?
 Format: 0x########